neha-kay/Kiko-plus/_posts/2017-08-06-note-organization-guide.md

 ### I. Microsoft OneNote | The Central Hub

 This is where the *real beauty* of the system kicks in.

-#### Why OneNote?
+Why OneNote, you may ask?

-I. OneNote has __most all__ the features described above.
+#### I. OneNote has __most all__ the features described above.

 The most important features which distinguish it from other note-taking apps are the following:

 ##### Scalability
 ONENOTE SCALABILITY IS SO FREAKING GOOD OMG.

 It easily handles scalability with __4 levels of organization__ --- notebooks, sections, pages, and optional subpages.
-This means even a scale of 2,000 notes can be searched incredibly effectively and easily, assuming a constant distribution across organization sub-levels.
+This means even a scale of 2,000 notes can be searched incredibly effectively and easily, assuming a constant distribution of notes across organization sub-levels.
 Search functions at this scale are still great.
+Unlike 95% of existing note-taking apps, it has the ability to both catalog *and* note-take.

 ##### Great Export Options
 Say you want to ditch OneNote.
 It has export options which allow you to export individual pages, sections, or notebooks to pretty much any format you'd want --- [Word, PDF, XPS,](https://www.howtogeek.com/howto/22679/beginner-save-your-onenote-2010-docs-to-different-file-formats/){:target="_blank"} [text](http://www.onenotegem.com/document/export-onenote-pages-to-txt-files){:target="_blank"}, etc.,

-##### A Decent User Interface & Cloud synchronization, and Offline Use
+##### Decent User Interface / Cloud Synchronization / Offline Use
 Their user interface is good --- easy to figure out and with pretty extensive coverage across different interfaces.
 Their syncing system & offline use could be better, but I mostly rely on Google Keep for those functions so they make little difference to my note-taking system.

-Why OneNote?

-Its search function is great and because of its immense popularity, a number of scripts and applications can convert OneNote notes to various formats.
-OneNote can handle pretty much any file type, including images, PDFs and even hand-written notes within the app, while having superb multi-device and offline functioning.

-In other words, it has the ability to both catalog *and* note-take.

-#####

-III.
-Other amazing features like:
+##### II.
+Other amazing features
 * Intensive formatting (versus a simpler formatting experience on Evernote)
 * Support of more free-form note-taking (versus solely a linear top-to-bottom one)
 * Page Version History (showing a history of edits made to a given page)